We talked about the “judge role” and the “judge frames” many times across this website.

 Abusive judges use their power in ways that lead the target to indulge in harmful or self-destructive behavior to gain the judge’s approval

 Some abusive judges aren’t even getting anything out of their abuse, but they enjoy seeing the effects of their power and control over their victims.
 The simple fact that their victims are suffering makes the judge feel powerful -and good-.

 Here is an example of an abusive judge:

 Mary Cain: In my own, sad, never-fully healed heart, I wanted Alberto to still take me back.
-Because when we let people emotional break us, we crave more than anything their very approval.
+Because when we let people emotionally break us, we crave more than anything their very approval.